Meeco/js-sdk/packages/cli/README.md

   $ meeco shares:list

 OPTIONS
-  -a, --auth=auth                 (required) [default: .user.yaml] Authorization
+  -a, --auth=auth                 (required) [default: .user.yaml] Authorization config yaml file (if not using the
-                                  config yaml file (if not using the default .user.yaml)
+                                  default .user.yaml)

-  -e, --environment=environment   [default: .environment.yaml] environment config
+  -e, --environment=environment   [default: .environment.yaml] environment config file
-                                  file

-  -t, --type=(incoming|outgoing)  [default: incoming] There are two types: incoming
+  -t, --type=(incoming|outgoing)  [default: incoming] There are two types: incoming and outgoing
-                                  and outgoing
                                   incoming - Items shared with you
                                   outgoing - Items you have shared

+  --all                           Get all possible results from web API, possibly with multiple calls.
 ```

 _See code: [src/commands/shares/list.ts](https://github.com/Meeco/cli/blob/master/src/commands/shares/list.ts)_